 Treating Your Guinea Pig

 Offering treats to your guinea pig adds variety to your pet’s life, increases the bond between you and contributes to training success.
 It’s a win-win-win!
 The only trick to offering treats is keeping your guinea pig’s health in mind.
 Treats should be safe foods fed in limited amounts.
 Introduce new treats gradually, one at a time during about a week so your guinea pig’s digestive system gets accustomed to them.
 Don’t be surprised if your guinea pig shows likes and dislikes to treats.
 Just like you, they have favorites!

-Hey!Berries is a manufactured treat that is safe and nutritious for guinea pigs.
-An added bonus is that it promotes foraging behavior.
-Safe fruit or fresh veggies are other treats.
+Safe fruit or fresh veggies are good treats.
 You can even use a portion of your guinea pig’s daily pellets or hay as a treat if you hand-feed.
 A normal food that is hand-fed suddenly becomes a treat!

 Guinea pigs drink water, and they need access to clean, fresh water at all times.
 Whether you offer it in a non-tip bowl or a water bottle, monitor your piggie to be sure he or she easily drinks from the bowl or bottle.
 Knowing your guinea pig’s drinking habits helps you detect possible illness earlier, as a sudden change in drinking habits can signal health trouble.
 Clean the bottle or bowl regularly and inspect the water bottle stopper daily for clogs.
 Just like you, guinea pigs won’t last long without water.